June 2, 2022 – September 17, 2022

 Cold running water is available in the washrooms.
-Blankets and pillows will no longer be provided at the huts.
+Blankets and pillows will no longer be provided at the huts but sleeping bag, pillows, and gear rentals are available through Effortless Adventures.
 Dinner and breakfast are included with your stay.
 Breakfast is served family-style at 7 a.m. sharp and includes eggs with pancakes or a baked good, plus hot cereal, fruit, and breakfast meat, such as bacon or sausage, with coffee, cocoa, or tea.
 Dinner is served family-style at 6 p.m. sharp and includes fresh bread, soup, salad, a hearty entrée, and dessert.
 Please notify AMC Contact Service Center if you have food allergies or other dietary restrictions.
 Bring your own lunch; otherwise soup and baked goods are available for purchase from10 a.m. to 5 p.m. daily.
 Please carry in/carry out all personal trash and recyclables, in accordance with Leave No Trace protocol.

 The 19 Mile Brook trailhead parking area is located on the north side of NH Route 16, approximately one mile north of the Mount Washington Auto Road.
 This moderate 3.8 mile hike includes a steady uphill grade on rocky terrain.
 The trail parallels the Nineteen Mile Brook for 1.9 miles and then climbs a bit more steeply over the next 1.9 miles to the height of land.
 Footing is stable with some steep rocky sections and an elevation gain of 2000 feet.
 On average, hikers should plan for 2.5 to 4 hours.